peteymoore/NREM240/README.md

 # NREM240
-Materials for students in NREM 240 at Iowa State University
+Materials for students in NREM 240 (Quantitative Problem Solving in Natural Resources) at Iowa State University.

+## How to use this
+More text here.